zgw2000/zgw2000.github.io/_pages/about.md

 👨🏻‍💻 As a Software Engineer intern at Mevion Medical Systems, I played a pivotal role in developing the Room 3D View feature at Mevion.
 I successfully addressed display issues, improved user experience, and ensured safe movement of the treatment bed.
 I researched collision detection techniques, collaborated cross-functionally, and implemented effective solutions.
 My contributions enhanced the user interface and facilitated seamless navigation.
 I am proud of my work on Room 3D functionality and look forward to leveraging my expertise in future projects.
 Let's connect to discuss how I can bring value to your organization.

-👨🏻‍💻 As a Artificial Intelligence Developer intern intern at Bank of Beijing Fintech, I Collected user text data with intelligence robot assistant from application API.
-Constructed various Natural language processing (NLP) algorithm models, parameters tuning and uploaded them to the Docker warehouse to help the project.
-I also Scrapped hundreds of pages of data from Beijing Municipal Health Commission with a Scrapy framework into database.

 🎓 Education background 🎓
 ------
 ![Duke logo](/images/duke.jpg){: .align-right width="350px"}